 So what are the potential solutions here?
 Disney can’t directly address immigration, so “hiring more” alone is not a realistic suggestion.
 The first and most obvious is restoring the “Service Your Way” gift card for declining housekeeping that began in ~2017 when the housekeeper shortage first cropped up.

 That was discontinued when the hotels reopened two years ago.
 That decision made sense at the time; occupancy was low and rooms didn’t need to be turned over the same day as departure.
 That is no longer the case, so this incentive should be brought back ASAP.
 This goes against Disney’s current “philosophy” of tightening the coffers, but it’s absolutely necessary.

 Second, there should be a room checkout feature in My Disney Experience.
 Ideally, not just a passive one that would be just as easy to overlook as removing the “Room Occupied” hanger.

 Rather, a location-based prompt that pops up when guests are outside their resort area.
-If My Disney Experience can encourage me to Mobile Order every single time I’m near the Lunching Pad (appreciate the enthusiasm for that eatery, but no thanks), they can figure this out.
+If My Disney Experience can encourage me to Mobile Order every single time I’m near the Lunching Pad, they can figure this out.

 Combining those two ideas, Walt Disney World could incentivize early checkouts or use of that theoretical app feature with gift cards.
 Most people probably wouldn’t modify their checkout times as a result, but enough would voluntarily report when they would be leaving their room with that carrot to make a difference, and improve things for housekeepers and those sleeping in.